Who we are

 SCP does not raise money to buy buildings or pay salaries.
 As an organisation, SCP has no building, and no paid staff.
 (Committee members however have secure and extensive filing systems and an exemplary record of account keeping.)
 Apart from the fee for public liability insurance, every cent raised by SCP is used to ‘get women off the streets’ and to help them take control of the lives.

 SCP is a small committee of dedicated people committed to fund raising.
-Members include dale spender, Pia du Pradal, Marjorie Morton, Vicki Scott, Abby Hills, Cate Heyworth-Smith, Kathleen Noonan, Zara Sexton, Molly Hitchcock and Margo Powell.
+Members include dale spender, Pia du Pradal, Marjorie Morton, Vicki Scott, Abby Hills, Cate Heyworth-Smith, Kathleen Noonan, Zara Sexton, and Angie Wornes

 What we do